 True or false: How well do you know the facts on dry skin?
 Test your expertise now!

 Water can counter hunger pangs, prevent brain fog and give us baby-soft skin.
 But if you’re still looking a little parched after all that chugging, you’re not alone.
 Dry, flaky skin is common—and also easy enough to treat, once you know what to do.
+Read on for some facts regarding dry skin on the face.

 TRUE OR FALSE: Dry skin is the same as dehydrated skin.